usegalaxy-eu/website/index-imaging.md

 <br/>
 <img src="/assets/media/imaging.png" height="100px" alt="Imaging"/>

-Welcome to our **Imaging** flavour of UseGalaxy.eu -- a webserver to process and analyse (biomedical) images.
+# Welcome to the Imaging flavour of UseGalaxy.eu

+The imaging flavor is a webserver to process and analyse (biomedical) images.

 1. TOC